Foresthill Bridge: History

 Originally constructed to replace a river-level crossing of the American River that would have been flooded by the reservoir that would have been created by the unbuilt Auburn Dam, the deck of the steel cantilever bridge stands 730 ft above the river.
 It was fabricated in 1971 by Kawasaki Heavy Industries in Japan, built by Willamette Western Contractors, and opened in 1973.
-The bridge spans the North Fork of the American River in Placer County between the city of Auburn and the town of Foresthill in the Sierra Nevada foothills.
+The four-lane bridge spans the North Fork of the American River in Placer County between the city of Auburn and the town of Foresthill in the Sierra Nevada foothills.
 Pedestrians can walk the length of the bridge in both directions.
 There was anti-Auburn Dam graffiti, showing protest of the planned dam, on the bridge's underside.

 A seismic retrofit project began in January 2011 and was completed in 2015, with an estimated cost of $74.4 million.
 The original bridge cost less than $13 million.